 Give your kid options.

-Ok, we know this sounds like a lot of work.
-But no one is saying to cook two meals.
-The choices can be simple like chicken or beans or broccoli or spinach.
-When presenting your kid with choices they don’t have to be incredibly different, but by allowing your child to choose what they want to eat, they’ll be more inclined to eat it.
-It will help to let your kid pick two meals out of the week.
+OK, we know this sounds like a lot of work, but no one is saying to cook two meals.
+The choices can be as simple as chicken or beans or broccoli or spinach.
+When presenting your kid with choices, they don’t have to be incredibly different.
+By allowing your child to “choose” what they want to for dinner, they may be more inclined to eat it.
+So, let your kid pick two meals out of the week.

 Let them help make meals.

 Having a kid in the kitchen is sometimes a really cute activity.
-Other times it can slow you down and be a bit frustrating (Whoosah mama).
+Other times it can slow you down and be very frustrating (woosah, Mama).
 However, if your little one helps you prepare the meal, not only will they be proud of their creation, but they’ll want to eat what they’ve made.